Last Updated on

 - Support – 20%, if the site is quick and online all the time, support might not even be called into action; still, a quick, courteous and knowledgeable technical support, and good online resources for self-help are massive benefits

 - Price – 15%, hosting, after all, is an investment and the price matters; it is not ascribed higher value as there are many deals and discounts you can benefit from and because price alone is a meaningless metric; it only makes sense when juxtaposed to the performance you get, the support you receive, and the provided features

-- Features – 15%, the price you pay is tied to the services you receive; the more and better functioning, the better
+- Features – 15%, the price you pay is, indeed, closely tied to the services you receive; the more and better functioning, the better

 These 5 factors form the final hosting rating you see in our reviews.
 Each one is graded 0-10 independently, then their average constitutes the final rating of the hosting provider.

 Now, once a web hosting company accrues a certain number of user reviews, we add their value to the final grade.
 At the end, user reviews contribute 25% to the final rating.

 You can check out website hosting reviews with or without factoring in user ratings, sort them by features, and according to the things that you consider important.